-Oh and let’s not forget the cream and all the delicious cheese.
+Oh, and let’s not forget the cream and all the delicious cheese.
 I mean, who wants fajitas without cheese?
-This soup is great served pipping hot and topped with creamy avocado slices and a dollop of sour cream.
+This soup is great served piping hot and topped with creamy avocado slices and a dollop of sour cream.

 Especially when you pair that soup recipe with the glorious Instant Pot.
 This combo makes for a great family-friendly dinner in under an hour!

 The soup came out perfectly and it is so filling and a crowd pleaser for sure.
 I mean how could it not be with all those amazing ingredients?

 I added some cauliflower to bulk my soup up some, and no, that isn’t traditional with fajitas, so you can leave it out if you wish, but it is a great low-carb way to get more veggies in.

 You can also swap it out for peeled and diced radishes if you would like, or even potatoes if you aren’t watching your carbs.

 What is The Best Beef to Use in Fajita Soup?

 Traditionally beef fajitas are made from perfectly grilled skirt steak.
 Skirt steak is one of the most flavorful cuts of beef, and even though it’s also one of the tougher cuts, it’s still a great steak for grilling or for slow cooking in recipes like this soup.